Jonathannascimento/github_api_android_mvvm/README.md

 # Github api Android Mvvm

-This project uses Mvvm, rxJava, Databind, dagger, retrofit to consume the github api
+This project was made in Kotlin and uses Mvvm, rxJava, Databind, dagger, retrofit to consume the github api

 ## Built With